Skip to main content Skip to footer

 • tiredness

-• skin irritation in the treated area e.g. redness, dryness and itching, weeping skin, scaling or sometimes skin breakdown (sores)
+• skin irritation in the treated area (e.g. redness, dryness and itching, peeling skin and some areas of skin breakdown (sores))

-• dry mouth and throat due to lack of saliva (called xerostomia)
+• dry mouth and throat due to loss of saliva (called xerostomia)

-• altered taste, which is usually a loss of taste or sometimes an unpleasant taste in the mouth
+• changed taste (usually a loss of taste or sometimes an unpleasant taste in the mouth)

-• pain on swallowing or difficulty with swallowing.
+• pain on swallowing or difficulty with swallowing, managed with pain relief

 Chemotherapy for Cancer of Unknown Primary